 So, a custom JSON deserializer was written for the RFID terminal, and the project worked like a charm.
 Later, a library was extracted under the name ArduinoJsonParser and shared on GitHub.
 As the project grew in popularity, the serialization feature was added and the library changed its name to ArduinoJson.

 In 2015, ArduinoJson overpassed aJson by the number of stargazers on GitHub; and in 2016, it became the most starred Arduino library.

 In 2017, this very website, arduinojson.org, was created to offer better documentation and to host the “ArduinoJson Assistant,” an online tool that generates the code for you.

 In 2018, the book “Mastering ArduinoJson” was published, providing a complete, high-quality user manual.

 ArduinoJson was created and is maintained by Benoît Blanchon, an experienced C++ developer who, like you, enjoys playing with electronics from time to time.

 Benoît lives in France and has a Master’s degree from the Institut Supérieur d’Electronique de Paris.
-He worked in several prestigious software companies and, now, works as an independent developer.
+He works as software developer, but he developed ArduinoJson on his personal time.

 Where to start?